 HOW YOU BENEFIT when you “Pay it forward with random acts of kindness”

 Remember the movie, “Pay it Forward”?
 It hit the screen in 2000 and has impacted lives ever since.
 The idea is to do something to help someone else.
 The person you helped cannot pay you for your service but pay by doing something to help someone else.
 Each person is asked to help three people who in turn help three people, who in turn help three people—like a Multi-Level Marketing Program.
 The product here is helping others in any way they need.
 Instead of paying you back, they pay it forward.
-The video at the end of this article shows 10 random acts of kindness that were caught on video.
-It’s worth watching.
+Kindness, like COVID, is contagious and you can be the one to start the contagion.

 Benefits of paying it forward with random acts of kindness